QuickBox/DockBox/README.md

 >     export DOCKER_HOSTNAME=FQDN_here
 >     export DOCKER_TRANSCODE=/tmp

-4) Copy Taefik and Traefik to ~/config/traefik
+4) Copy taefik and traefik.toml to ~/config/traefik
 5) chmod +x traefik
 6) execute Traefik as root: sudo ./traefik

+traefik.toml can be customized for Lets Encryt.

 now install Organizr per the scripts (needs to be installed first) Install other apps per the scripts